 Are spells real or fake?

 Spellwork is real.
 Whether or not someone is effectual at spellwork depends very much on their knowledge and how well they have honed their abilities.
 By “abilities” I don’t mean anything outside the realm of what we are all capable of doing.
-This includes the ability to focus, and it also includes being in tune with psychic abilities, among other things.
+This includes the ability to focus, the ability to connect with, channel and direct energy, and it also includes being in tune with psychic abilities, among other things.